 Students will participate in field studies, by walking in the park with a Naturalist to learn about science in the outdoors at Golden Gate Park or McLaren Park and learn about habitats.

 3rd-grade field studies focus on habitats and what makes habitats similar or different from each other.
-Students observe two areas to compare if they are the same or different habitats.
+Students observe two areas in order to compare if they are the same or different habitats.
 During the program, the students collect and record evidence to support their claims.

 3-LS4-3: Construct an argument with evidence that in a particular habitat some organisms can survive well, some survive less well, and some cannot survive at all.